Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.1.9.8
+⚠️ Language support other than english, german and czech is partially incomplete
+- 'Set Speed...' menu item
+- Support to dynamically update download links
+- Fixes a critical bug that crashes the app when changing the location via the menu item
+- Fixes a bug where network devices are not detected on first app launch
+- iOS 16.3 support

 ### v0.1.9.7
 ⚠️ Language support other than english, german and czech is partially incomplete
 - iOS 16.2 support